black-desk/clean/README.md

 ## GitHub Action Usage

-This repository provides a reusable GitHub Action for linting text files in your repository using `clean`.
-You can integrate it into your workflow to automatically check for whitespace and line ending issues on every push or pull request.
+This repository provides a reusable GitHub Action for automatically checking text files in your repository using the `clean` tool.
+You can integrate it into your workflow to detect whitespace and line ending issues on every push or pull request.

 ### Example Workflow